 Am I a Suitable Candidate for Breast Reduction Surgery?

-If you suffer from excessively large breasts that cause daily problems, you are probably a good candidate for a reduction mammoplasty.
+If you suffer from overly large breasts that cause daily problems, you are probably a good candidate for a breast reduction procedure.
 These everyday problems can include:

 - Shoulder, back, and neck pain